Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 Code-compliant and can be permitted

-Sized correctly for your vehicle and panel
+Sized correctly for your vehicle and electrical panel

 Safe, efficient, and built to last